Gallagher Premiership Rugby

 About the Premiership

 The league has endured considerable turbulence in recent years.
 The administrations of Worcester Warriors and Wasps in 2022 reduced the league from fourteen to ten clubs and prompted serious questions about the financial sustainability of professional club rugby in England.
-The resulting ten-team competition is more compact but arguably stronger in quality, with every match carrying significant weight in the standings.

 Current Clubs (2025/26)